rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-05-ed9d45f623da3817-suspension-of-trading-in-debentures-of-nuvama-wealth-and-investment-limited.md

 stocks:
 - NUVAMA
 tags:
+- corporate-action
+- debt-securities
+- ncd
-- debentures
+- redemption
 - suspension
-- redemption
-- corporate-actions
-- debt-segment
 title: Suspension of Trading in Debentures of NUVAMA WEALTH AND INVESTMENT LIMITED
 ---